ai-music/webdaw/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run deploy`

-Deploys the app into the Gitpages associated with the Github repository.
-If you want to create a fork of the application on your own, please follow [these instructions to configure Git Pages appropriately](https://github.com/gitname/react-gh-pages).
+Deploys the app into the GitHub Pages associated with this Github repository.
+If you want to create a fork of the application on your own, please follow [these instructions to configure GitHub Pages appropriately](https://github.com/gitname/react-gh-pages).
 In particular, you will need to update `homepage` in `package.json` to point to your own account.

 ### `npm run docs`